Fix the Roads!

 - Establish a permanent funding solution for the MARC train.

-- Support local coordination of ride services and volunteer carpools in county, to assist people with disabilities and seniors (in partnership with the Mountaineer Corps and service agencies), and expand transportation access to Medicaid patients.
+- Support local coordination of ride services and volunteer carpools in county, to assist people with disabilities and seniors (in partnership with the Mountaineer Service Corps and service agencies), and expand transportation access to Medicaid patients.

 The Office of Public Transportation will start with a $2 million annual budget, and grow based on their ability to secure partnerships, grant dollars, and capital.